 The AMT crew of volunteers does an amazing job.
 AMT works because people are generous and they really care about the space and other members.

 So treat your fellow members with this in mind.
 Set your expectations with this in mind.

 The social contract

-It is often phrased as “Don’t be a jerk”.
+It is often phrased as “Don’t be a jerk.”
 That sounds pretty simple.
-It immediately means that being rude, disrespectful or bigoted in any way is not cool.
+It primarily means that being rude, disrespectful or bigoted in any way is not cool.
 We have a zero tolerance policy for any of the big overt bigotries.
 But what about the practical application of “Don’t be a jerk”?… that can get a bit murky.
 At ATM it can be better described as transparency and respect.

 What we mean by transparency

 Don’t leave anybody guessing.
 Label your stuff.
 Put a shout out on one of the media platforms if you are gonna bogart a tool or area.
-If you break something tell somebody… and leave a note.
-If you need to leave a mess because an emergency cropped up tell somebody.
+If you break something, tell somebody… and leave a note.
+If you need to leave a mess because an emergency cropped up, tell somebody.
 If something isn’t working right and you change how it works… tell people.

 It also means being willing to question and be questioned by your fellow members.
 For example, let’s say that your eyeglasses are polycarbonate safety glasses.
 But the next member who walks into the shop can’t tell that just by looking.
 So they might ask you “hey, what about safety glasses?” and you can let them know in a respectful way that your glasses are good to go.
-So there is an example of somebody respectfully asking about safety and it somebody being respectful when asked.
+So that is an example of somebody respectfully asking about safety and it somebody being respectful when asked.